Sour Soup (Canh chua)

 Preparation:

-In preparation stage, we choose required ingredients including: mullet, a bunch of Indian taro, tomatoes, onion, red chilli, tamarind, dill, a spoonful vinegar, “nước mắm”, salt and pepper.
-Fish is washed carefully with salt water and vinegar then chopped into several small chunks.
-Indian taro is peeled, carefully washed, sliced into small pieces, soaked in salt water for 30 minutes and then pressed to remove resin.
-Tamarind is peeled and thinly sliced.
+For this dish, we prepare the following ingredients: mullet, a bunch of Indian taro, tomatoes, onion, red chili, tamarind, dill, a spoonful of vinegar, “nước mắm” (fish sauce), salt, and pepper.
+The fish is thoroughly washed with salt water and vinegar, then chopped into small pieces.
+Indian taro is peeled, washed, sliced into small chunks, soaked in salt water for 30 minutes, and then pressed to remove excess resin.
+Tamarind is shelled and sliced thinly.

 Cooking: